dadamachines/website/_products/automat-controller.md

 **The automat toolkit is a plug & play MIDI-controller and accessories kit that allows anyone to build awesome music machines using the real world as their instrument.**

-The automat toolkit – L comes with:
+The automat controller comes with:

 - 1 x dadamachines – automat controller
-- 1 x 160W 24V DC Power Supply
+- 1 x USB B to USB A cable
-- 12 x Solenoid Beaters incl.
-Cables and DC Adapters
-- 3 x Microphone Stand Adapters
-- 1 x Set of Elements (1x materialdrum, 1x little wingman, 1x round mount object, 2x mallets)